If you're yet to make the jump to using a GPS for cycling, then Peter Quaife has this advice.

 About our contributor

-Peter Quaife, together with his partner Natalie Lynch, runs St Antonin Noble Velo cycling holidays in the Aveyron Gorge area north of Toulouse in south-west France.
+Peter Quaife is based in St Antonin Noble Velo in the Aveyron Gorge area north of Toulouse in south-west France.